anver/wordpress-docker-env/README.md

 ## Configuration

 The script generates a configuration file (`wordpress-docker.conf`) that stores all your settings.
 You can edit this file directly or use the configuration menus in the script.

+## Troubleshooting

+### Common Issues and Solutions

+1. **Docker Containers Not Starting**
+   - Ensure Docker is running on your system.
+   - Check for port conflicts (e.g., ports 80 or 443 in use) and stop any services using these ports.
+   - Run `docker compose logs` to view error messages.

+2. **Domain Not Resolving**
+   - Verify the domain is added to your `/etc/hosts` file.
+   - Use the "Manage hosts file" option in the script to add the domain.

+3. **Database Connection Errors**
+   - Check the database credentials in the `.env` file.
+   - Ensure the database container is running: `docker ps`.

+4. **Xdebug Not Working**
+   - Verify the IDE is configured to listen on port 9003.
+   - Ensure `host.docker.internal` is accessible from the container.

+5. **Permission Issues**
+   - Ensure the script is not run as root.
+   - Verify file and directory permissions match your user ID and group ID.

+6. **SSL Certificate Issues**
+   - Ensure `mkcert` is installed and configured.
+   - Regenerate certificates using the "Generate certificates using mkcert" option in the script.

+7. **Remote Sync Fails**
+   - Verify SSH access to the remote server.
+   - Check the remote path and permissions.

+### Getting Help

+If you encounter issues not covered here, consider:
+- Reviewing the logs using `docker compose logs`.
+- Checking the official documentation for Docker, WordPress, or related tools.
+- Opening an issue in the project repository.

 ## License